leonardomendix/docs/content/en/docs/refguide8/_index.md

 ## 3 Version Control

-[Version Control](/refguide/version-control/) allows you to manage your app development, work on multiple development lines, as well as collaboratively work with [Mendix Studio](/releasenotes/studio/).
-For information on how Studio Pro handles versioning of apps, see the [Versioning a Project Deployed to the Cloud](/refguide/using-version-control-in-studio-pro/#versioning-project) section in *Using Version Control in Studio Pro*.
+[Version Control](/refguide8/version-control/) allows you to manage your app development, work on multiple development lines, as well as collaboratively work with .
+For information on how Studio Pro handles versioning of apps, see the [Versioning a Project Deployed to the Cloud](/refguide8/using-version-control-in-studio-pro/#versioning-project) section in *Using Version Control in Studio Pro*.

 ## 4 Mendix Runtime

-The [Mendix Runtime](/refguide/runtime/) executes the application model that is created in Studio Pro.
+The [Mendix Runtime](/refguide8/runtime/) executes the application model that is created in Studio Pro.
 It is included in the Studio Pro 8 Guide as it is uses the same version numbering.

 ## 5 Mobile

 Mobile app development allows you to create native mobile and hybrid apps and an important part of Studio Pro.
-For more information, see [Mobile](/howto/mobile/).
+For more information, see [Mobile](/refguide8/mobile/).

 ## 6 Guide Categories